appclacks/cabourotte/README.md

 Cabourotte is a tool which allow you to execute healthchecks (HTTP(s), TCP, DNS, TLS including certificate expiration notice, arbitrary commands) on your infrastructure.
 It already supports various features including:

 - Configurable by using a YAML file, or by using the API.
 Using the API allows you to dynamically add, update, or remove healthchecks definitions.
 The API also allows you to list configured healthchecks and to get the latest status for each healthcheck.
-- Kubernetes service discovery: Cabourotte can automatically watches Kubernetes pods and services and configured healthchecks based on annotations on them.
-- Kubernetes Custom Resource Definition: you can configure your healthchecks using a Kubernetes CRD.
 - HTTP service discovery: You can easily integration Cabourotte with anything you want.
 - Prometheus integration: the healthchecks results and executions time are exposed on a Prometheus endpoint alongside various internal metrics.
 - Support exporters, which can be configured to push the healthchecks results to another systems.